-North Dakota has some staple foods that pretty much any North Dakotan has had at least once, if not a hundred times, in their lifetime.
-A lot of them are German or Norwegian based foods since most of North Dakota’s population stems from both German and Scandinavian immigrants settling the state and passing their family recipes down generation after generation.
-And of course, some of them are just classics that pretty much everyone loves.
+There are some iconic foods in North Dakota that pretty much any North Dakotan has had at least once, if not a hundred times, in their lifetime.
+A lot of them are German or Norwegian based foods since most of the state’s population stems from both German and Scandinavian immigrants settling the state and passing their family recipes down generation after generation.
+And, of course, some of them are just classics that pretty much everyone loves.

 Be warned: reading this list might cause extreme cravings and hunger for some delicious, home-cooked meals.
 Proceed with caution!

 Are you drooling yet?
 I know I am!
-What are your favorite foods to eat in North Dakota?
+What are your favorite iconic foods in North Dakota?

 Along with the foods North Dakota is known for, there are many other aspects of the state people often think of.
 The grassy prairies are home to its iconic bison herds and its lakes are popular for fishing that people travel far and wide for.
 It’s known as the breadbasket of America because of the large amounts of farmlands that cover it, especially for its durum wheat – most widely used for a huge portion of the noodles the country consumes.
 Additionally, its largest city, Fargo, is a well-known place after the cult classic movie by the Coen brothers of the same name was released in 1996.